-The engine I've bought is an old British Ford Essex 3.0L V6 a basic push-rod engine.
-It's heavily built because it was originally designed to be both petrol and diesel.
-Which I thought was ideal to explore the theory I had that if an engine was built exclusively to run on ethanol, it would be much more economical and powerful than currant petrol engines.
+The engine I've bought is an old British Ford Essex 3000cc V6 a basic push-rod engine.
+It's heavily built cast iron because the block was originally designed to be both petrol and diesel.
+I thought that this block would be ideal to explore the idea I’d had that if an engine was built with the compression optimised y to run on ethanol, it would be much more economical and powerful than any FLEX-fuel and most comparative petrol engines.
 The engine was originally designed in Dagenham, Essex in the 50's.
 It's got a distributor and has a carburettor so a purely mechanical engine.
 It did 20 to 23 MPG and was optimized for 4 star petrol in imperial gallons.

 I've had this engine assembled of Ford parts doing only machining to make them fit together.
-The head is compatibly flat as the engine was designed as a Heron type
+The head is completely flat as the engine was designed as a Heron type